VA Standards of Progress

 Dropping below your initial enrollment with the VA may result in a reduction in benefits and a debt to the VA.
 If a student has mitigating circumstances, they may need to provied documentation to the Dep. of Veterans Affairs.
 The following are examples of possible mitigating circumstances:

 - Serious illness of the veteran

-- Serious illness or death in the veteran’s immediate family
+- Serious illness or death in a veteran's immediate family

-- Active duty military service, including active duty for training
+- Unanticipated active military service, including active duty training